thoughtbot/geocoding-on-rails/book/strategies/web_requests.md

 ### Calculating a User's Location by IP Address

 Many applications ask users to provide their current location in order to perform a search for addresses nearby.
-Often, it's possible to retrieve this information from the browser request.
+However, it's often possible to retrieve this information from the browser request itself.

-The Geocoder gem [provides a `#location` method on the `request` object][geocoder-geocode-by-ip] which returns a location result with latitude and longitude.
+The [geocoder][geocoder-github] gem [provides a `#location` method on the `request` object][geocoder-geocode-by-ip] which returns a location result with latitude and longitude:

 ```ruby
 > request.location